clintosaurous/core/README.md

 first method.

 See `install.sh` documentation for more details on the installation process.
+Run `install.sh` with `-h` or `--help` for CLI options.

 -   Direct download and run the `install.sh` script.

         curl -s https://raw.githubusercontent.com/clintosaurous/core/main/install.sh | sudo /bin/sh

 -   Download `install.sh` and run it manually.
+This is useful if you are not running the default configuration.
+You can specify alternate information via CLI options.
+Run script with `-h` or `--help` for CLI options.

         curl -o /tmp/clintosaurous-core-install.sh \
             https://raw.githubusercontent.com/clintosaurous/core/main/install.sh